UniversalDependencies/docs/_ud-dep/advmod.md

 ## advmod: adverbial modifier

-An adverbial modifier of a word is a (non-clausal) adverb or adverbial phrase (ADVP) that serves to modify the meaning of the word.
+An adverbial modifier of a word is a (non-clausal) <a href="../ud-pos/ADV.html">adverb</a> or adverbial phrase that serves to modify the meaning of the word.

+Note that in some grammatical traditions, the term _adverbial modifier_ covers constituents that function like adverbs regardless whether they are realized by adverbs, adpositional phrases, or nouns in particular morphological <a href="../ud-feat/Case.html">cases</a>.
+We differentiate adverbials realized as adverbs _(advmod)_ and adverbials realized by noun phrases or adpositional phrases (<a href="nmod.html">nmod</a>).

 ~~~ sdparse
 Genetically modified food